numpde/idom/docs/source/guides/getting-started/running-idom.rst

 Embed in an Existing Webpage
 ----------------------------

-IDOM provides a Javascript client called ``idom-client-react`` that can be used to embed IDOM views within an existing applications.
+IDOM provides a JavaScript client called ``idom-client-react`` that can be used to embed IDOM views within an existing applications.
 This is actually how the interactive examples throughout this documentation have been created.
 You can try this out by embedding one the examples from this documentation into your own webpage: